The EU Adaption of Important Chapter 11 Provisions

 While the initial question of jurisdiction is a key gating item to any restructuring, this should be considered in conjunction with an assessment of the other jurisdictions in which the chosen process will need to be recognised.
 It is clear that, in order to deliver an effective restructuring, there must be certainty that the chosen process will be recognised in all jurisdictions that the company has assets, operations or creditors in.

 In addition, other domestic restrictions will need to be carefully considered.
 For example, in the United Kingdom, the rule in Gibbs provides that debt obligations governed by English law can only be discharged by an English process.
 In cases where this factual matrix presents, it would therefore be necessary to run a parallel UK process (ie, a scheme of arrangement or a restructuring plan) in order to compromise the English law governed debt obligations, and indeed we are seeing this at the time of writing with China Fishery Group, which has launched a UK restructuring plan to complement its Chapter 11 filing.

 In the Netherlands, if a debtor has accessed the WHOA, recognition depends on whether the public version or the private version has been chosen.
-If the pubic version is chosen, a scheme that has been sanctioned by the court will be automatically recognised in other EU member states under the EIR.
+If the public version is chosen, a scheme that has been sanctioned by the court will be automatically recognised in other EU member states under the EIR.
 The private version, which is exempt from publication requirements, would not be automatically recognised under the EIR.
-However, it is likely that recognition would be available under the EU Judgments Regulation or based on other national recognition procedures more generally.
-Similarly, in Germany, a restructuring plan that has been confirmed by the court as a result of the public procedure will automatically be recognised in other EU member states under the EIR.
-The position in respect of recognition of the undisclosed version of the German plan is the same as that of the WHOA.
+However, other avenues to recognition such as under the EU Judgments Regulation or based on other national recognition procedures more generally can be explored.
+Similarly, in Germany, a restructuring plan that has been adopted in the public version of the proceedings will automatically be recognised in other EU member states under the EIR.
+The position in respect of recognition of the private version of the German restructuring plan by the court is similar to that of the WHOA.